FarahYehia824/Hotel-Booking-Cancellation/README.md

 An AI-powered web application that predicts hotel booking cancellations using machine learning.
 Built with XGBoost, Python, and Gradio for real-time risk assessment.

+The project focuses on predicting hotel booking cancellations, a critical task for revenue management and operational planning.
+The dataset includes diverse booking-related features (e.g., lead time, deposit type, special requests), requiring thorough preprocessing such as handling missing values, noise, and feature engineering.
+The goal is to train and evaluate multiple models, compare performance using appropriate metrics, and interpret key features driving cancellations.

 ## ✨ Features

 - 🎯 **87.90% Accuracy** - Highly accurate predictions based on 119,390+ bookings